Flushing River: Restoration and redevelopment

 In the late 1980s, there were disputes over whether to build a sewage treatment plant in Flushing Meadows Park as part of the Flushing Bay's cleanup.
 The tank was to be located in the park next to the Flushing River, some 70 ft underground.
 The Flushing Bay CSO Retention Facility, also called the Flushing Creek CSO Plant, was completed by 2007.
 The Al Oerter Recreation Center, located above the facility, opened two years later.
 Additionally, the northern part of the river (near the mouth) was restored as wetlands in 2008 as part of the reconstruction of the Whitestone Expressway bridge over the river.
 Plans to combine Meadow and Willow Lakes were proposed in 2005 as part of the failed New York City bid for the 2012 Summer Olympics.
 Following the failure of the bid, the New York City Department of Environmental Protection sought a scaled-back restoration plan for the lakes.

 In Flushing, the right (east) bank of the Flushing River remains unrestored.
 In 1993, the city proposed to rezone the plot bounded by the Flushing River, College Point Boulevard, and the LIRR Port Washington Branch on the right bank of the river.
 Along this stretch of the river, the most prominent building was the former Serval Zipper Factory, which was later used as a U-Haul storage center.
 While much of this area remained underdeveloped through the 2010s, the Sky View Parc apartment complex was completed between Roosevelt Avenue and the LIRR in 2011, and the rest of the site was proposed as the Flushing West development area in 2018.
-In addition, the redevelopment of the industrial Willets Point neighborhood on the left bank of the river was announced in 2007, and after several delays, was restarted in 2018.
+In addition, the redevelopment of the industrial Willets Point Blvd. neighborhood on the left bank of the river was announced in 2007, and after several delays, was restarted in 2018.
 Following news of these redevelopments, an organization called the Friends of Flushing Creek was created in mid-2014 to advocate for a greater cleanup of the river and bay.